simeon-petrov-5/state-management-blub-meet/slide-deck.md

 ```
-BTW did I mentioned that it depends on ...
+BTW did I mention that it depends on ...
 ```

 TL;DR - Almost everything depends on the situation and I woudn't say this is set in stone.